York County women soon will get a weekend to themselves for fun, fashion and fellowship.

 Carbaugh was part of the original planning committee, and the purpose of the event was to cater to women in a fun, unprecedented way, she said.
 Many larger cities had women's events, and York needed one, too, she said.

 "We wanted to have an event that was geared to women because we didn't see any event like this," Carbaugh said.
-"It's just been a great experience working on
+"It's just been a great experience working on this.

 Event organizers ask for feedback from attendees each year, compile that data and heed the advice, she said.